x1mv-samet/Doxbin-Database-checker/README.md

-# Doxbin-Database-checker
-Doxbin Database checker by x1mv_samet
+# Doxbin-Database-checker by x1mv_samet
-This tool is not for harming or doing anything bad, you can use it to lookup the database which is not secret dear github.
+this database is from 2022 so only the OG accounts can work.